godliver/godliver.github.io/_pages/talks.md

 ---

 ## TUTORIAL ON Egocentric Perception and Machine Learning
 Jun.
-2021, Online Tutorial
+2021, Online Tutorial <br>
 * Tutorial in the series of “AI & Data Science Training by Experts”, Busitema University, Uganda.

 ## DOCTORAL CONSORTIUM - Conference on Computer Vision and Pattern Recognition (CVPR)
-Jun 2020, Online Conference
+Jun 2020, Online Conference <br>
 * I was selected to participate in the Doctoral Consortium where I could share my doctoral research.
 * Video: https://www.youtube.com/watch?v=wxi7f-CVPtI

 ## TUTORIAL ON “Research, Computer Science, and Gender”
-Dec 2019
+Dec 2019 <br>
 Talk at my former Higher School IES Guillem Sagrera, Palma, Spain

 ## TUTORIAL ON “Deep learning and applications to activity recognition from egocentric photo streams”
-Jan 2018, 1st International Conference on Applications of Intelligent Systems (APPIS) Gran Canaria, Spain
+Jan 2018, 1st International Conference on Applications of Intelligent Systems (APPIS) Gran Canaria, Spain <br>
 * Together with Prof. Petia Radeva and MSc.
 Marc Bolaños we discussed deep learning applications to egocentric vision.

 ## 3-Minute Thesis Competition Groningen, The Netherlands
-SELECTED FOR THE FINAL ON STAGE COMPETITION May.
-2018
+May 2018, Seleected for the final on stage competition <br>
 * Video: https://youtu.be/H6_chK3T8DU